Review and change how cookies are used.

 — Professor John Senior, Pro Vice-Chancellor (Research and Enterprise), University of Hertfordshire

-Having upgraded the Robot House facility and installed our new robotic systems, we are in the process of preparing new funding bids.
-Research groups interested in collaborating with us in joint bids should contact us.
+Having upgraded the Robot House facility and installed our new robotic systems, we are open for new collaborations.
+Organisations and research groups interested in working with us are welcome to contact us.

-We are currently supporting two PhD students through the European Commission’s Marie Sklodowska-Curie Fellowship scheme.
-One project is using the Robot House to explore the factors that influence whether humans trust robots; another is looking at how robots should approach humans – in terms of their movement and behaviour – in a residential setting.
+We have in recent times supported two PhD students through the European Commission’s Marie Sklodowska-Curie Fellowship scheme SECURE.
+One project that has now finished was using the Robot House to explore the factors that influence whether humans trust robots; another is looking at how robots should approach humans – in terms of their movement and behaviour – in a residential setting.

-One ongoing project, aims to asses how potentially conflicting safety and social behaviour requirements on a robot may be managed.
-Researchers are be conducting a series of experiments which examine the social acceptability of certain robot behaviours, and the effect that these have on a user's willingness to respond to the robot's safety alerts.
+Recently, the SocCred project assessed how potentially conflicting safety and social behaviour requirements on a robot may be managed.
+Researchers have experiments to examine the social acceptability of certain robot behaviours, and the effect that these have on a user's willingness to respond to the robot's safety alerts.

 Research carried out inside the current and previous iterations of the Robot House has resulted in numerous journal papers and conference proceedings over the last decade.
 Please refer to our list of publications.